jfarrell8/Udacity-ML-Nanodegree-Projects/README.md

 # Udacity-ML-Nanodegree-Projects

-# *Projects completed within the Udacity Machine Learning Nanodegree Program*
+# OVERVIEW
+This repository contains the two main projects completed during my Udacity Machine Learning Nanodegree Program.
+My additional final Capstone project on stock prediction is in a different repository [here](https://github.com/jfarrell8/Udacity-Machine-Learning-Capstone).
+Below I've detailed each project problem, and the general process about how I went to analyze each problem.
+Further details for each project can be found within their respective folders/Python notebooks.
 ________________________________________________________________________________
 ***Plagiarism Detector Project***